wp-plugins/genesis-widget-overlay/readme.txt

 This plugin allows you to create a fully overlay widget-area.
 You can use this plugin for forms, navigation or a featured post or page.
 Set backgroundcolor, button position and choose one of the seven effects you like best.

+The plugin is based on the <a href="http://tympanus.net/Development/FullscreenOverlayStyles/">Fullscreen Overlay Styles & Effects</a> of Tympanus.
+Be sure to check out his page for more great stuff and examples

 More information, an example, and the manual can be found on <a href="http://www.wpstud.io/plugins/">WPStudio</a>.